 With our drinks finished, it was time to don our official chef hats, aprons, and gloves and get down to business.
 Jaime introduced us to Chef Beni, with Nacho once again doing the translation.
 Right off the bat, you could tell Chef Beni was passionate about paella.
 He gave us some safety tips, made sure we were wearing our cooking accoutrement.

 The cooking area was all setup with the right equipment, and the proper portions of spices, veggies, and meat.
 We started cooking the chicken in olive oil on a low heat.
-While that was cooking, Lars and I were getting the beans out of the pods while Heidi and Anya were prepping the green beans.
+While that was cooking, our son and I were getting the beans out of the pods while the girls were prepping the green beans.

 When do we eat?!
 Part II